 You can view information about your Remote Monitoring solution accelerator in the panel that appears.
-Choose Solution dashboard to view your Remote Monitoring solution accelerator:
+Choose Go to your solution accelerator to view your Remote Monitoring solution accelerator:

 Click Accept to accept the permissions request, the Remote Monitoring solution dashboard displays in your browser:

 The solution dashboard shows the following information about Contoso's simulated devices: